yashoswal/Azure-Language-OpenAI-Conversational-Agent-Accelerator/README.md

 1. **Client-Side User Interface:** A web-based client-side user interface allows you to quickly explore and test this Agent template.
 2. **Orchestrator:** The orchestrator allows for a dynamic, adaptable workflow with multiple orchestration options including LLM function calling.
-3. **Conversational Language Understanding (CLU):** CLU allows you to define the top intents you want to ensure response quality.
-Whether completing a task or addressing specific customer needs, CLU provides a mechanism to ensure the agent accurately understands and executes the process of handling pre-defined intents.
+3. **Conversational Language Understanding (CLU):** CLU enables you to define the top intents to ensure response quality.
+Whether completing a task or addressing specific customer needs, CLU provides a mechanism to ensure the agent accurately understands and executes the process of handling predefined intents.
 You can update the top intents as necessary to accommodate evolving business needs.
 4. **Custom Question Answering (CQA):** CQA allows you to create and manage predefined QA pairs to deliver precise responses.
-CQA can respond consistently, improving reliability, particularly for high-stake or regulatory-sensitive conversations.
+CQA can respond consistently, improving reliability, particularly for high-stakes or regulatory-sensitive conversations.
 You can update the predefined QA pairs as needed to match your growing business needs.
 5. **PII Detection and Redaction (PII):** Protecting user privacy is a top priority.
 Azure AI Language’s Personally Identifiable Information (PII) can identify and redact sensitive information before sending to LLM for processing.
 6. **Large Language Model with Retrieval-Augmented Generation (LLM with RAG) to Handle Everything Else:** In this template, we are showcasing a RAG solution using Azure AI Search to handle missed intents or user queries on lower-priority topics.
 This RAG solution can be replaced with your existing one.
 The predefined intents and question-answer pairs can be appended and updated for CLU agent and CQA agent over time based on evolving business needs and DSATs (dissatisfaction) discovered in the RAG responses.
-7. **Template Configuration for "Plug-and-Play":** The template is designed to allow you to easily swap, add, or remove agents/components to tailor to your specific needs.
+7. **Template Configuration for "Plug-and-Play":** The template is designed to allow you to easily swap, add, or remove components to tailor to your specific needs.
 Whether you want to add custom intents, adjust fallback mechanisms, or incorporate additional data sources, the modular nature of this template makes it simple to configure.

 ### Benefits
 Azure AI Language already offers two services: Conversational Language Understanding (CLU) and Custom Question Answering (CQA).
 CLU analyzes user inputs to extract intents and entities.
 CQA uses pre-defined question-answer pairs or a pre-configured knowledgebase to answer user questions.
 #### How CLU can help
-A common issue with intent prediction in conversational AI is the misclassification of user intents and inaccurate entity identification, especially when the user's input does not match any predefined intents.
+A common issue with intent prediction in conversational AI is the misclassification of user intents and inaccurate entity identification.
 This can lead to poor user experience due to inaccurately invoked AI Agents or custom actions for intent fulfillment.

 CLU can help by performing easy-to-configure and intuitive model training to map utterances to newly added pre-defined intents with high confidence.
+The recognition is through natural language, not hard-coded for natural interaction with users.
 This ensures that the system can handle inputs gracefully, provide more accurate responses, and achieve fast and low-cost intent classification.

 By leveraging CLU, users can enhance their conversational AI solutions, improve intent predication accuracy, making it a valuable agent/workflow routing solution.
 #### How CQA can help